docker/labs/dockercon-us-2017/windows-101/README.md

 The Docker platform has the capability to build, ship and run software.

-To build the Dockerfile into a Docker image, open a PowerShell prompt on the Windows VM, change to the `tweet-app` directory and run the `docker build` command:
+To build the Dockerfile into a Docker image, open a PowerShell prompt on the Windows VM, change to the `tweet-app` directory and run the `docker image build` command:

 ```
-cd C:\scm\github\docker\dcus-hol-2017\windows-101\tweet-app
+cd $labRoot\tweet-app
-docker build -t <DockerID>/dockercon-tweet-app .
+docker image build -t "$dockerId/dockercon-tweet-app" .
 ```

 -`-t` tags the image, giving it a name you use to push the image or run containers